 NRCS accepts ACEP applications on a continuous basis but has established “cut-off" or submission deadline dates for evaluation, ranking and approval of eligible applications.
 ACEP is open to all eligible individuals or organizations, and submitted applications may be considered or evaluated in multiple funding pool opportunities.

-A NRCS-CPA-1200 form is due from the eligible landowner to their local USDA Service Center’s NRCS Office.
-Applications will be ranked using the WRE Ranking Worksheet FY-2016.
+An NRCS-CPA-1200 form and other eligibility documents are due from the landowner to their local USDA Service Center’s NRCS Office.
+Applications will be ranked using the WRE Ranking Worksheet FY-17.

 Note that several documents are needed from the landowner’s local USDA Service Center NRCS office.

 Benefits: Agricultural Land Easements (ALE) protect the long-term viability of the nation’s food supply by preventing conversion of productive working lands to non-agricultural uses.
 Land protected by agricultural land easements offers additional public benefits, including environmental quality, historic preservation, wildlife habitat and protection of open space.

 Eligible land for ALE includes cropland, rangeland, grassland, pastureland and nonindustrial private forest land.
 NRCS will prioritize applications that protect agricultural uses and related conservation values of the land and those that maximize the protection of contiguous acres devoted to agricultural use.

 Enrollment through ALE: NRCS enters into cooperative agreements with eligible partners.
 Each easement is required to have an ALE plan that promotes the long-term viability of the land.